jpreardon/jam-alert/WORKLOG.md

 - Clean up instrument listing so it's more readable.
 - Remove extraneous comments from index.php
 - Turn off automatic refresh
+- Get ambient display working
+  - Return JSON from the PHP page if requested

 ### 2022-12-25